 But that's what a WestJet passenger in Canada did on a routine flight from Calgary to Victoria, British Columbia.
-Someone by the name of David left a note claiming that a pilot's chair was "no place for a woman" and left it for Captain Carey Smith Steacy, a commercial airline pilot with 17 years of experience, according to CTV News. photo of which is available online at Imgur, scrawled with many misspellings and grammatical errors on a small napkin, read that the "cockpit of airlier is no place for a woman" and that "being a mother is the most honor."
+Someone by the name of David left a note claiming that a pilot's chair was "no place for a woman" and left it for Captain Carey Smith Steacy, a commercial airline pilot with 17 years of experience, according to CTV News.
+Addressed to the captain and WestJet, the note, a photo of which is available online at Imgur, scrawled with many misspellings and grammatical errors on a small napkin, read that the "cockpit of airlier is no place for a woman" and that "being a mother is the most honor."
 The note went on to say that there was a shortage of mothers, not pilots.

 At the end of the note was a reference to a Biblical verse from Proverbs, according to the site KingJamesBibleOnline.org: My son, forget not my law; but let thine heart keep my commandments.
 (It is little known that the Old Testament held a specific prohibition against women flying commercial aircraft.)

 The front of the note ended with the thought, "I wish WestJet could tell me a fair lady is at the helm so I can book another flight!"

 Metro had an image of the reverse side in which David wrote, "In the end this is all mere vanity," added "not impressed," and signed it "respectfully in love."

 Steacy, who already is a mother, posted an image of the note on her Facebook page and added a response to the passenger, according to the Metro report.
 She first corrected him on terminology -- it's a flight deck and not a cockpit -- and then "I respectfully disagree with your opinion" and that "there are no places that are not for ladies anymore."